 - 1. This evaluation is based on the estimated flows in the Leveroni and Bowman Canyons in relation to the estimated inflow to Stafford Lake from the Stafford Lake watershed.
 Actual flows in Leveroni Canyon could be measured by installing a water level sensor just upstream of the Indian Valley Road culvert.
 Estimated water volumes could be further refined. - 2.
 The development of a hydrologic/hydraulic model is recommended for Stafford Lake, Leveroni Canyon, and Bowman Canyon to evaluate low flows (versus the MCFCWCD's flood flow model).
 The low flow model should include the system operational logic, like minimum fish flow, no diversions when there is flow over the spillway, and potential increased storage and operation of a variable level spillway gate (see Chapter 10).
 The model should be run for long time frames to determine the increase in water supply more accurately.
 For example, the current evaluation does not account for the fact that pumped/captured water early in the winter would be lost if later in the winter a large storm results in flow over the spillway. - 3.
 Water supply yield estimates are based on recent historical rain data.
 Climate change will likely increase droughts and flooding.
 This alternative would add additional supply but also additional storage (Options 4 and 5) to capture the increased runoff. - 4.
 Option 1 may be modified to include an in-line detention basin along Leveroni Creek in the open space just north of Novato Boulevard, a pump station near Novato Boulevard, and a transmission main to Stafford Lake (possibly mounted to the side of the spillway).
 This configuration could significantly increase the water supply volume over the Leveroni Canyon values presented above and lower the capital costs and power costs for the Leveroni Canyon. - 5.
 Novato Boulevard is already raised across most of the outlet of Leveroni Canyon, so minimal earthwork would be needed to reinforce the road to serve as a dam.
 Detention storage at this site could be achieved by modifying the existing culvert under Novato Boulevard.
 However, this site is privately owned land. - 6.
 Another potential basin site is the open space south of Novato Boulevard, just downstream of the STP.
 At this location, the basin could potentially be implemented as either an on-line or off-line basin.
-NMWD owns the parcel immediately downstream of the STP and the County of Marin owns the adjacent parcel to the east.
+NMWD owns the parcel immediately downstream of the STP and the County of Marin owns the adjacent parcel to the east. - 7.
+The County of Marin conducted a comprehensive study of the Novato Watershed between 2014 and 2016.
+A project was identified similar to Options 1, 2 and 3 that would provide a flood control benefit.
+A much earlier joint study conducted in 1978 showed that a project to construct a dam in Bowman Canyon with the single purpose of flood control (without water supply storage) provided the highest benefit to cost ratio.

 This water supply alternative may increase local water supply available to NMWD.
 Five options, with variations, to capturing stormwater runoff from Leveroni Canyon and Bowman Canyon watersheds were considered under this water supply enhancement alternative.
 Further studies are required to explore the options and variations presented in this alternative.
 Costs for the options are comparably low relative to other water supply options evaluated in this study.
-However, capturing water from Leveroni Canyon and Bowman Canyon present challenges in regulations and permitting and has multi-faceted public and institutional considerations.
+However, capturing water from Leveroni Canyon and

+Bowman Canyon present challenges in regulations and permitting and has multi-faceted public and institutional considerations.
 Implementation of any of the options could take four to five years, depending on the time to acquire property and comply with regulations and permitting requirements.